wncc/TSS-2021/Python & its Applications/Week-5/README.md

 For those prefering video tutorials [here](https://www.youtube.com/watch?v=VMP1oQOxfM0) is a good source to refer to.

 You can refer to the [documentation](https://docs.python.org/3/library/tk.html) as well to learn anymore about this library.

-## Panda3D for Game Development
-Panda3D is a 3D engine: a library of subroutines for 3D rendering and game development.
-The library is in C++ with a set of Python bindings.
-It supports the full range of what modern engines should: it provides convenient support for normal mapping, gloss mapping, HDR, cartoon shading and inking, bloom, and a number of other things.
-It also allows you to write your own shaders.
-It is a much more advanced and sophisticated than PyGame.

-You can install Panda3D from [here](https://www.panda3d.org/download/sdk-1-10-9/).
-You can then head over to [this tutorial](https://arsthaumaturgis.github.io/Panda3DTutorial.io/).
-It covers the basics of making games in Panda3D.
-If you'd like to learn through videio tutorial you can go through [this](https://www.youtube.com/watch?v=vuWMcbF48T0&list=PL1P11yPQAo7oEAGuPcqMnn9ZWHLWP3-Lc&index=2) howver it covers some more advanced concepts as well.
-To learn more you can look into the official [documentation](https://docs.panda3d.org/1.10/python/index).